mitjafelicijan/rssperado/README.md

 NER classification is done with https://huggingface.co/transformers/ that utilizes `dbmdz/bert-large-cased-finetuned-conll03-english` model.
 The model is downloaded on the first run and cached for future use.
 The model is not included in the repository due to its size.

+These models can take up a lot of disk space, so be sure to have enough space available (10 gigs should be enough).

 ## Features

 - Fetchs RSS feeds in parallel